Aram J. Pothier

 Aram Jules Pothier (July 26, 1854 – February 4, 1928) was an American banker and politician of French Canadian descent.
-He served as the 51st and 55th Governor of Rhode Island.
+He served as the 51st and 55th governor of Rhode Island.

 Personal life

-Pothier was born in Quebec City, Quebec, Canada, the son of Jules Pothier and Domiltilde (Dallaire) Pothier.
+Pothier was born in Quebec City, Canada East, the son of Jules Pothier and Domiltilde (Dallaire) Pothier.
 He attended the common schools in Canada and graduated from Nicolet College in Quebec.
 At the time of his graduation, his parents had already moved to Woonsocket, Rhode Island, and he moved to Woonsocket to join them.

 Pothier's father purchased a home on Pond Street around 1881, and Aram Pothier lived in the modest 1.5-story home until his death (while serving as governor) in 1928.

 He was a clerk for former Congressman Latimer W. Ballou at the Woonsocket Institute for Savings.

 Pothier met his wife Françoise de Charmigny in Paris at the 1900 Paris Exhibition.
 They were married in 1902 in Bridgeport, Connecticut.
 He is a descendant of Zacharie Cloutier.